 BLTK supports a large number of more specialized options.
-For details, refer to the bltk(1) man page.
+For details, see the bltk man page.

-BLTK saves the results it generates in a directory specified in the /etc/bltk.conf configuration file - by default, ~/.bltk/workload.results.number/.
-For example, the ~/.bltk/reader.results.002/ directory holds the results of the third test with the reader bltk_report path_to_results_directory bltk_report -o path_to_results_directory

-~/.bltk/reader.results.002/ directory holds the results of the third test with the reader workload (the first test is not numbered).
+BLTK saves the results that it generates in a directory specified in the /etc/bltk.conf configuration file - by default, ~/.bltk/workload.results.number/.
+For example, the ~/.bltk/reader.results.002/ directory holds the results of the third test with the reader workload (the first test is not numbered).
 The results are spread across several text files.
 To condense these results into a format that is easy to read, run: